monstrek/openhab2-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 | heating system | target_temperature | target temperature of the heating system |
 | heating system | battery_level | battery level of the heating system |

-When rolleshutter-like thing receives STOP command two possible behaviours are possible
+When roller shutter-like thing receives STOP command two possible behaviours are possible

 - when the roller shutter is idle then MY command is interpreted (the roller shutter/exterior screen/awning goes to your favourite position)
 - when the roller shutter is moving then STOP command is interpreted (the roller shutter/exterior screen/awning stops)